Oregon Gov. Brown under pressure to veto sanctuary-state bill after high-profile arrest

 The suspect, who has been charged with first-degree sex abuse, sodomy, burglary, robbery and kidnapping, had been deported 20 times to Mexico.
 He had been booked nine times in the Multnomah County jail alone since 2008.

-“Under no circumstances should an alleged sex offending criminal illegal alien get off scot free from their heinous crimes,” said Senate Minority Whip Dennis Linthicum in a statement.
+“Under no circumstances should an alleged sex-offending criminal illegal alien get off scot free from their heinous crimes,” Senate Minority Whip Dennis Linthicum said in a statement.
 “This is why we have rules, laws and the legislature … these institutions protect people.”

 He said that sanctuary states like Oregon “excuse lawless behavior and perpetuate criminal, rape and gang cultures.
 Every Oregonian should be outraged to see criminals let loose into the streets.
 Career Democrats shouldn’t sacrifice Oregonians’ safety on the altar of their extreme political agenda.”

-The bill won final approval in the Democrat-controlled legislature July 6 with no Republican votes.
+The bill won final approval July 6 in the Democrat-controlled Legislature with no Republican votes.
 The governor has 30 days to make a decision.

 Republican state Sen. Kim Thatcher said signing the bill “will be considered an act of lawlessness by my constituents.”

-“House Bill 3464 aids and abets lawbreakers,” she said.
-“It will censor Oregon state and local governments by restraining them from giving full cooperation to law enforcement when the suspect is not legally present.”
+“House Bill 3464 aids and abets lawbreakers,” Ms. Thatcher said.
+“It will censure Oregon state and local governments by restraining them from giving full cooperation to law enforcement when the suspect is not legally present.”

-The bill, introduced at the request of Ms. Brown and Attorney General Ellen Rosenblum, came in reaction to the Trump administration’s push to enforce immigration laws, according to the House Rules Committee analysis.
+The bill, introduced at the request of Ms. Brown and state Attorney General Ellen Rosenblum, came in reaction to the Trump administration’s push to enforce immigration laws, according to the House Rules Committee analysis.

 “Increased federal commitment to enforcing federal immigration laws has recently resulted in fear and uncertainty amongst immigrant populations and instability at public institutions that serve all individuals regardless of status,” said the analysis.